-#5 - Monumental architecture: Few cities in Europe have the grand, consistent, systematically-designed architecture of Budapest.
+#6 - Monumental architecture: Few cities in Europe have the grand, consistent, systematically-designed architecture and urban planning of Budapest.
 Most of these former mansions, palaces, and apartment buildings were erected during Budapest’s golden era of Empire-building (1867-1918).
 They encapsulate the leading architectural styles of the era from historicism to art nouveau, art deco, and early modernism.
 Buildings were left to decay during communism, but the elaborate details behind the sooty, gritty façades lend a bizarre war-torn elegance to them.

-#7 - Thriving food scene: Since 2010 or so, there has been a restaurant boom in Budapest.
+#7 - Thriving food scene: Since 2010 or so, a gastronomic revolution has taken place in Budapest.
 New ingredients, inventive recipes, and international dishes are entering the mainstream that was previously dominated by carbs- and meat-heavy Hungarian staples like beef stew.
 Four Michelin-starred restaurants in Budapest (more than in Prague and Warsaw) are proof of this development.
-But those looking to taste Hungarian food, be it traditional or with a modern twist, have plenty to choose from too.
+But those looking to taste traditional Hungarian dishes, have plenty to choose from too.

 #8 - Interesting museums: The city has a fascinating offering of fine art, and Budapest-specific thematic museums.
-One can just as easily find famous paintings by the international masters of pop art (Ludwig Museum) as learn about a famous Hungarian liquor producing family business that caught the attention of the Habsburg Emperor (Zwack Unicum Museum).
+One can just as easily visit the building of the Hungarian Parliament, as find famous paintings by the international masters of pop art (Ludwig Museum of Contemporary Art) or learn about a famous Hungarian liquor producing family business that caught the attention of the Habsburg Emperor (Zwack Unicum Museum).
 Two poignantly moving museums (House of Terror and the Holocaust Memorial Center) portray the darkest periods of Hungary’s recent history.

-#9 - Margaret Island: Few cities can boast of an island, let alone a car-free and green one, in the center of their towns.
+#9 - A green island in the heart of the city: Few cities can boast of an island, let alone a car-free and green one, in the center of their towns.
 Budapest's 2.8km long (1.7 mile) Margaret Island is a gift of nature.
 This small piece of land enclosed by the Danube river was home to various monastic orders during medieval times, later the Ottomans set up a harem here, and in the 19th century members of the royal Habsburg family used it as a private resort.
 The island was finally opened to the public in 1908, and today it's a popular destination among locals for picnics and taking long strolls/bike rides through scenic parks, massive sycamore trees, and medieval ruins.
 The 5.3 km (3.3 mile) running track stretching around the island is packed with locals on weekends.

-#10 - Diverse nightlife: Probably you've already read about the ruin bar scene of Budapest.
-Aside from being a genius idea, ruin bars are fun, cool places (just watch out for the ruin bar copycats).
+#10 - Diverse nightlife: Probably you've already read about the famous ruin bar scene of Budapest (just watch out for the ruin bar copycats).
 But what makes nightlife unique in Budapest is the depth and breadth of options.
 Within a less than 1 mile radius, hardcore punk, electronic, indie, hip-hop, and popular music fans alike can find bars and clubs catering to their particular tastes.

 #11 - Cheap: Budapest is cheap.
-In most other cities tourists would need to shell out way more for the quality of food, drinks, and accommodation offered here.
+In most other cities tourists would need to shell out way more for the quality of food, drinks, concerts, and accommodation offered here.
 Prices are certainly on the rise, much to the frustration of the local population (average after-tax annual salary is only c.
-EUR10,000), but for foreigners they are still a bargain.
+EUR10,000), but for foreigners they're still a bargain.